Backstreets: Structure

 "Backstreets" begins with a minute-long instrumental introduction that features pianist Roy Bittan playing both piano and organ, with only occasional traces of any other instruments being heard.
 In his review of Born to Run for Rolling Stone, writer Greil Marcus said:

 "Backstreets" ... begins with music so stately, so heartbreaking, that it might be the prelude to a rock & roll version of The Iliad.

 "Backstreets" has also been interpreted as a narrative about a homosexual relationship because the name Terry is sexually ambiguous.
 It has also been said to potentially represent a platonic but intense friendship between two men that has faded.
 However, listening to any of the numerous bootleg versions of "Backstreets" from the 1978 Darkness Tour, Terry is repeatedly referred to as "she" and "little girl," indicating that Terry is indeed a woman.
 Another interpretation is that it is about Springsteen's relationship with his early 1970s girlfriend, Diane Lozito.
 In his autobiography, Born to Run, Springsteen states that "Backstreets" is about a broken friendship.

 The melody and organ bear some resemblance to "Positively 4th Street" by Bob Dylan, an influence of Springsteen's.
 Rolling Stone claims that it echoes mid-1960s Dylan, especially the organ part reminiscent of Blonde on Blonde.

 Personnel

-According to authors Philippe Margotin and Jean-Michel Guesdon:
+Personnel was taken from the album's liner notes.